zeta-chain/docs/docs/developers/cross-chain-messaging/examples/cross-chain-nft.md

 }
 ```

+Firstly, import the `ERC721` contract from the OpenZeppelin library.
+This will
+enable the contract to adopt the ERC721 NFT standard.
+Import the `Counters`
+utility from the OpenZeppelin library.
+The `Counters` utility provides a secure
+mechanism to increment or decrement a counter.

+Next, ensure that the contract also inherits from ERC721 and initializes it with
+the name "CrossChainWarriors" and the symbol "CCWAR".
+You can choose your own
+name and symbol.

+Introduce a new state variable by leveraging the `Counters.Counter` data
+structure.
+Name this variable `tokenIds`.
+This state variable will be used to
+manage unique IDs for the ERC721 tokens that the contract will mint.

+Modify the constructor of the contract to incorporate the changes.
+It's
+important that the `tokenIds` counter is incremented twice when the contract is
+deployed.
+This action guarantees unique IDs for the initial tokens.

+Furthermore, incorporate a series of new functions to extend the contract's
+functionalities:

+- Introduce a mint(address to) function, a public-facing method that allows
+  minting a new ERC721 token to a specified address and returns the ID of the
+  newly minted token.
+Remember to increment the tokenIds counter twice within
+  this function to ensure unique IDs.
+- Add an internal function `_mintId(address to, uint256 tokenId)`.
+This function
+  should be designed to mint a specific ERC721 token with a pre-determined ID to
+  a specified address.
+- Introduce another internal function `_burnWarrior(uint256 burnedWarriorId)`.
+  This function should facilitate the burning (destruction) of a specific ERC721
+  token using its provided ID.

+Having done that, make necessary modifications to existing functions:

+- Amend the `sendMessage(...)` function.
+As part of its operations, ensure that
+  the function burns an ERC721 token using the `_burnWarrior(token)` method.
+  This change ties the act of sending a message to burning an ERC721 token.
+  Within the `sendMessage` function, you should notice that the address sender
+  argument has been removed from the function's signature.
+Also, ensure that the
+  message encoding captures `msg.sender` as part of its structure.
+- Update the `onZetaMessage(...)` function.
+When a Zeta message is received and
+  validated, the contract should now mint an ERC721 token to a specified address
+  using the `_mintId(to, token)` function.
+- Similarly, modify the `onZetaRevert(...)` function.
+On the reception and
+  validation of a Zeta revert message, the contract should mint an ERC721 token
+  to a specific address.

+After thsese change the `CrossChainWarriors` contract is now able to mint and
+burn non-fungible tokens using the ERC721 standard.

 ## Create a Mint Task

 The mint task accepts a contract address as an argument, calls the `mint`